PrairieLearn/PrairieLearn/doc/installing.md

 1. Run PrairieLearn with:

-        docker run --rm -p 3000:3000 prairielearn/prairielearn
+        docker run -it -p 3000:3000 prairielearn/prairielearn

     This will run the built-in PrairieLearn and access to the Example Course.
+Type Control-C to stop the PrairieLearn server.

 1. Open a web browser and connect to http://localhost:3000/pl

 1. To use your own course, point Docker to the correct directory with:

-        docker run --rm -p 3000:3000 -v /path/to/course:/course prairielearn/prairielearn
+        docker run -it -p 3000:3000 -v /path/to/course:/course prairielearn/prairielearn

+    Type Control-C to stop the PrairieLearn server.

 ## Method 2: Docker with local copy of PrairieLearn